 If you know you’re not compliant and you want to evict your client, then you should seek the services of an eviction lawyer in the Philadelphia area to see how to mitigate the damage.
 You might have to do some “cash for keys” transactions in other to avoid further litigation.

 How to eject a squatter in Philadelphia: What differentiates a squatter from a tenant?

-And obtaining judgment in your favor does not give you the right to use intimidation or physical force to evict the squatter; instead you can enlist the services of the sheriff’s office to help enforce the judgment through a writ.
-When you gain back control of your property, you must find a way to handle the personal property left by the squatter, you cannot just throw them away, you may need to get in touch with the squatter or put it in storage.
+Obtaining judgment in your favor does not give you the right to use intimidation or physical force to evict the squatter; instead, you can enlist the services of the sheriff’s office to help enforce the judgment through a writ.
+When you gain back control of your property, you must find a way to handle the personal property left by the squatter, You cannot just throw them away, you may need to get in touch with the squatter or put it in storage.

 Unexpected inhabitants can cause a lot of problems for property owners and it might take a while to get rid of them.
 However, if you’re able to identify who you’re dealing with, then you’re halfway to getting back possession of your property.